 Bartell’s father considered himself a canal historian.
 He brought him and his brother once to find an unknown, abandoned lock hidden in the woods.
-He said he snowshoed to it during a winter storm, as a kid, and whistled on an acorn top for help after he twisted an ankle and could not get up.
+He said he snowshoed to it during a winter storm, as a kid, and whistled on an acorn top for help after twisting his ankle.
 It’s sheer rock walls were collapsed and half-buried.
 His father retraced the steps.
 Bartell was seven, and his brother, John, was nine.
 Their mother just died, and so they hiked through the woods to cope with the loss.
 Bartell awed at the massive granite blocks that looked tumbled and turned over by gods rather than decades of river ice.
 Each block seemed as chiseled as those in a Roman cathedral.
-He thought to find that magical, rooted place to keep a chunk of stone over his parent’s graves.
+He thought to find that magical, rooted place now to keep a chunk of stone over his parent’s graves.
 Maybe that’s what brought him.
 He wished his father saw him at the capital.
 He wanted to recover sooner.

 He passed between un-mowed edges of Queen Ann’s lace, purple burdock flowers, and milkweed.
 He knew the way, soon a low bridge over a creek, and then a long, level ditch.

 [Filled with explosives, your boot came off in the muck.
 We’re trapped.
-Then that jackass turned back, and after him, to unfuck it he needed a step, but it’s deep, up to the fucking hips deep, and it bit a leg off.
-I mean, you’re kidding: over a shoelace?
+Then that jackass turned back, and after him, to unscrew it.
+He needed a step, but it’s deep.
+Up to the hips deep, and it bit a leg off.
 A disappearing joke in the quicksand that the bullets boiled?
-No. You’re gone and never to come home.
-My mangled meat.
-Horfunkinray.
+No. You’re gone.
+Never coming back.
+My mangled meat will also outlast me.
+Horfreakinray.
 That’s my joke-a-day.
-Mine cauterized, and mud took it away.]
+Mine cauterized.
+Mud took it away.]

 A silver truck crossed an intersection ahead of him, slowly.
 His eyes strained.
-If the driver approached him, he might kill him.
+If the driver approached him, he might hurt him.
 The medication would not help.

 Its tires squealed.
 It sped on.

-Bartell ran toward the unmarked grave of Danny McKinley, who was shot dead by Sheriff William Stillwell during the 1818 Canal Strike.
+Bartell ran unknowingly toward the unmarked grave of Danny McCann, who Sheriff William Stillwell shot dead during the 1818 Canal Strike.
 The diggers walked off the job after a foreman tried to dry their camp.
-Eight young men rode out on a cold November night into Palatine and stalked into the Spraker Inn on River Road.
-In a wild, drunken stupor, McKinley snatched Stillwell’s drink from the bar and proclaimed that no one could stop a man from his right to drink.
+Thirty young men took out on a cold November night into Palatine.
+They busted up the town and stalked into the Spraker Inn on River Road.
+In a wild, drunken stupor, McCann snatched Stillwell’s drink from the bar and proclaimed that no one could stop a man from his right to drink.
 Stillwell, too old, with one seeing eye, left the room but returned shortly with his young deputy.
-He then leveled an old musket on the men.
-It was time for them to get back to camp, he told them.
-McKinley leaped toward the sheriff and the others moved when he was gunned down in a cloud of powder.
+He then leveled an old musket on the men and told them to get back to camp.
+McCann leaped toward the sheriff and the others moved over when he crashed to the floor, gunned down in a cloud of powder.
 The men got their whiskey but were no longer allowed into towns.
 There would be no trial.
-They shoveled McKinley’s grave as they dug foggy-headed, up the Mohawk Valley toward Buffalo.
+They shoveled McCann’s grave as they dug foggy-headed, up the Mohawk Valley toward Buffalo.

-[“It’s an acorn top, boys.
-You blow across it with your thumbs in a V-shape like this, and it’ll whistle, so when you’re lost, someone will help.
-Here, you try.”]
+[“It’s an acorn top.
+You blow across it with your thumbs in a V-shape, and it’ll whistle.
+Here … you try.”]

 What sounded like a sharp “yelp” brought his mind back to his run.
-Then there was an orange flash in the corner of his eye.
-Then something flew through the air, into the canal and landed with a wet thud.
+Then an orange flash in the corner of his eye.
+Something flew through the air, into the canal and landed with a wet thud.
 The sound of breaking tires seemed last.

 Bartell stood on the shoulder of the trail, trying to catch his breath.
 He looked down into a sunken area between the road and the bike path — nothing in focus.

 “Bartell, that’s you,” asked a bellied, unshaven man across the way.
 He looked in his 40s and wore a dirty t-shirt and sweatpants.
-His fingernails looked filthy and dirt marked his side like he crawled from a pit.
+His hands looked filthy, and dirt marked his side like he crawled from a pit.
 “I heard you were with the governor.
 You got the Silver Star, right?
 You know, I was just messin’, why’ a go off like that?”

 Bartell took a deep breath, made a tight fist, and crossed over to the road.
 The man smelled of cigarettes.
-He was about to confront him when he recalled John’s mechanic buddy, Cliff.
-There was a photo of them drinking at Spraker’s before special forces training.
-John was nervous then, which was funny since he thought up the notion of enlistment.
+He thought to confront him but he suddenly recalled John’s mechanic buddy, Griff.
+There existed in those personal effects a photo of them drinking at Spraker’s before training.
+John felt nervous then, which seemed funny since he thought up enlistment.

 “My brother, you meant …